signalpoint/DrupalGap/README.txt

 DrupalGap is an open source mobile application development kit for Drupal websites.
-This project utilizes Drupal, PhoneGap (Cordova), and jQueryMobile.
+This project utilizes Drupal, PhoneGap (Cordova), jQueryMobile and jDrupal.

   http://www.drupalgap.org